gseiki/form_maker/README.md

 **'State ID, First Name, Last Name, Gmail Address, Gmail Password, Grade, Homeroom #, Teacher Name'** <br />

 As you may have noticed, the Datastudio's export doesn't contain teacher/homeroom assignments.
 This is an issue when teachers request their students Google credentials.
 By consolidating the Datastudio export with Infinite Campus extract, students' Google credentials can be sorted by grade and homeroom making it much easier to share students' Google usernames and passwords with teachers.  <br />

+Although Form Maker expects to update two different Google sheets by default, you can change this action to fit your needs by tweaking main.py.

 ## Requirements
 This project was developed in a macOS environment using Python.
 If you woujld like to use this project with minimal modification, ensure that the following requirements are met . . . <br />